 - Create a double boiler in the same way as above.
 Make sure the bowl that is being used for the meringue is squeaky clean and free from any oil, otherwise the meringue will not whip.

-- Pour the agave or honey into the bowl along with the egg whites, taking care to avoid the yolks.
+Pour the honey into the bowl along with the egg whites, taking care to avoid the yolks.
 Even a slight trace of yolk will ruin the meringue.

-- Whisk the egg whites and agave together until foamy, then place the bowl over the simmering saucepan and whisk constantly until the mixture is hot, no longer grainy to the touch, and registers 65-71°C (150-160°F) on a candy thermometer.
+Whisk the egg whites and honey together until foamy, then place the bowl over the simmering saucepan and whisk constantly until the mixture is hot, no longer grainy to the touch, and registers 65-71°C (150-160°F) on a candy thermometer.